Kevin Spacey

 Kevin Spacey Fowler (born July 26, 1959) is an American actor.
-Known for his work on stage and screen, he has received numerous accolades, including two Academy Awards, a BAFTA Award, a Golden Globe Award, a Tony Award, and two Laurence Olivier Awards as well as nominations for 12 Emmy Awards.
-Spacey was named an honorary Knight Commander of the Order of the British Empire in 2015.
+Known for his work on stage and screen, he has received numerous accolades, including two Academy Awards, a BAFTA Award, a Golden Globe Award, a Tony Award, and two Laurence Olivier Awards as well as nominations for twelve Primetime Emmy Awards.
+He was named an honorary Knight Commander of the Order of the British Empire in 2015.

 Spacey began his film career with small roles in Mike Nichols's comedy-drama films Heartburn (1986) and Working Girl (1988).
 He won two Academy Awards: Best Supporting Actor for playing a con man in The Usual Suspects (1995) and Best Actor for playing a suburban husband and father going through a midlife crisis in American Beauty (1999).
 His other films include Glengarry Glen Ross (1992), Outbreak (1995), Se7en (1995), A Time to Kill (1996), L.A.
 Confidential (1997), Pay It Forward (2000), Superman Returns (2006), 21 (2008), Margin Call (2011), Horrible Bosses (2011), and Baby Driver (2017).
 He has also directed the films Albino Alligator (1996) and Beyond the Sea (2004).

 In Broadway theatre, Spacey starred in a revival of Eugene O'Neill's Long Day's Journey into Night in 1986.
 He won a Tony Award in 1991 for his role in Lost in Yonkers.
 He won a Laurence Olivier Award for his performance in a revival of The Iceman Cometh in 1999.
 Spacey portrayed the title role in Richard III in 2011 and Clarence Darrow in a West End production of Darrow in 2015.
 He was the artistic director of the Old Vic theatre in London from 2004 to 2015, for which he received the Society of London Theatre Special Award.
 In 2017, he hosted the 71st Tony Awards.

 In television, Spacey portrayed Ron Klain in Recount (2008) and produced Bernard and Doris (2008), both for HBO Films.
 From 2013 to 2017, he starred as Frank Underwood in the Netflix political drama series House of Cards, which won him a Golden Globe Award and two consecutive Screen Actors Guild Awards for Best Actor.
 Both Spacey and the show itself were nominated for five consecutive Primetime Emmy Awards for Outstanding Lead Actor in a Drama Series and Outstanding Drama Series, respectively.

-In 2017, Spacey faced several allegations of sexual misconduct.
-In 2018 and 2019, Spacey faced multiple criminal investigations; however, in each case Spacey was either not charged or the charges against him were dropped.
+In 2017, Spacey faced various allegations of sexual misconduct.
+During 2018 and 2019, he faced multiple criminal investigations.
+However, in each case Spacey was either not charged or the charges against him were dropped, due to reasons such as death, refusal to testify, or statutes of limitations.
 He has denied the accusations and was found not liable in a 2022 lawsuit in New York.
 In a separate case in London, he was acquitted by a jury of sexual assault charges in 2023.